puppetlabs/puppetdb/documentation/api/query/v4/upgrading-from-v3.markdown

   underscore-separated.
 This change does not apply to dash-separated endpoint names such as `aggregate-event-counts`.

+* (3.0) All endpoints with child rest queries (for example `/pdb/query/v4/environments/<env_name>/facts`) will now return a 404 if the parent data does not exist.
+In the past we were returning an empty array, but this gave off the impression there was a parent but the particular child data was empty.
+Now, we return a 404 Not Found status code and a proper JSON error.

 #### /pdb/query/v4/catalogs

 * (3.0) The v4 catalogs endpoint has changed the response of the